dialoguemd/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Relevant labels set
 - [ ] Empty sections removed
 - [ ] [Draft PR] for WIP
-- [ ] Requested and notified to a team
+- [ ] Requested from and notified to a team

 <!-- don't remove -->